LastChain/CSC-2023/README.md

 [](_attachments/20230209074821.png)
 - Harmonizing standards
-- Direct governance & involvement with direct legislative to representing the citizens - Openness to cooperate with international partners
+- Direct governance & involvement and direct legislative that represent the citizens of the EU - Openness and cooperate with international partners

 ## Elena Santiago Cid - CEN-CENELEC